This guide explains how to create and manage access tokens for HPE GreenLake cloud APIs.

 To learn more about workspace types, see Manage workspace type or Manage Service Provider (MSP) mode Terminology.

 - Click Generate access token.
-The Generate access token modal appears.
-The options in the Generate access token modal depend on your workspace type.
+The Generate access token dialog appears.
+The options in the Generate access token depend on your workspace type.
 Only MSPs require and see the option Generate access token for access to workspace.

 - The Client ID is prepopulated with the client ID.